 Friends of Salt Springs Park offer a variety of environmental, historical, and interpretive programs year round.
 Through hands-on activities, guided walks, interactive workshops, and programs, participants gain an appreciation and understanding of park natural and historic resources.

-A listing of programs is available from the Friends of Salt Springs State Park.
+Programs are listed on the website of the Friends of Salt Springs State Park.

 Environmental education programs and historical programs can, upon request, be designed to fit individual group needs.
 Programs can be arranged in advance by calling the Friends’ of Salt Springs State Park office.